greycel/Greycel.github.io/_posts/2017-04-15-Handy-Commands-ExpDev.md

 ---

 <div class="message">
-Handy Tools and Commands useful during Exploit Development.
+Hey, Thought of adding few handy commands and utilities that I've been using frequently during exploit development.
 </div>